 Channel Alice in Wonderland with an “Eat Me First!” fridge bin

 “Most households generate a lot of food waste, but you can cut it down just by having a dedicated—and labeled!—place in the fridge for leftovers and food that needs to be eaten quickly.
 This way the food actually gets eaten and you will be aware of what you have to buy soon.” —Lauren Haynes, expert in home organizing and maintenance at Star Domestic Cleaners.
-Here are more easy tricks to save money by reducing food waste.

 Keep your “ice” on ice

 “Ice cube trays placed inside a drawer can really help you store and organize all kinds of little things that can easily get lost.
 They’re perfect for small pieces of jewelry, paper clips, or craft supplies.” —Lauren Haynes.
 Don’t miss these other jewelry storage ideas you’ll wish you knew sooner.